 Many of the festivals are starting to conclude in August, so Budapest tends to be at its busiest during this month.
 You’ll want to book a hotel well in advance, especially if you need specific accommodations.

 If it gets a little too warm for your liking, the city’s location along a geological fault means that you have access to plenty of pools.
-Try going to Palatinus Water Park in the summer on Margaret Island.
+Try going to Palatinus Baths in the summer on Margaret Island.
 It offers 11 pools in total, including two dedicated for swimming purposes.
 Then you can enjoy the last days of the Summer Festival after you’ve had some fun.

 Some attractions are only open weather-permitting, so you will need to have backup plans in place in case the weather turns on you for some reason.